yxuco/fabric-operation/gke/README.md

 ```
 ./gke-util.sh create -n fab -r us-west1-c
 ```
-would create an GKE cluster with name prefix of `fab`, at the GCP zone of `us-west1-c`.
+would create an GKE cluster with name prefix of `fab`, in the GCP zone of `us-west1-c`.

 Wait 7-8 minutes for the cluster nodes to startup.
 When the cluster is up, it will print a line, such as:
 ```